bengukalo/bengukalo/content/post/paper_review/index.md

  It also has the advantage of enabling the categorization of events<sup>3</sup>, by making it possible to sort the times when participant recognized the voice stimulus and when they did not.
 This categorization is essential considering the study’s aim is to localize the region which is involved in voice *recognition*.
 In addition, event-related design enables isolating related cognitive processes.
 While comparing 2 groups, researchers are able to equate the performances of two groups by comparing only correct trials.
 That is, it is possible to compare correct trials of the first group to the correct trials of the second group, even if the number of correct trials is not equal.
 This way, data will be clear from irrelevant activations caused by incorrect trials.
 Another preferable feature of event-related design is that it measures signal change related to a single stimulus.
 This allows researchers to assign a signal change to a particular event, as well as correlating a behaviour with neural responses and randomising the stimuli<sup>5</sup>.

 On the other hand, blocked-design is considered as superior to event-related design because it provides with a larger BOLD signal in addition to offering a high detection power<sup>3</sup>.
+This is an especially important advantage as the fMRI signal is inherently noisy.
 Yet, it has a non-negligible disadvantage; it allows participants to predict the order of the stimuli and type of trials, which makes it impossible to run oddball paradigm.
 It would also disable the categorization of events by presenting stimuli continuously in single trial.
 Moreover, block design averages brain activation over a prolonged period of time; therefore, is quite inefficient when regressors are temporally proximal.
 Consequently, it is unable to isolate cognitive events as well<sup>3</sup>.
 However, researchers in this case needed a design which allows isolation of the primed response from voice recognition and this was achieved by creating a random series of age-congruent and age-incongruent trials, which would not be possible with blocked design.

 &nbsp;